schollz/middy/README.md

 ## Documentation

-to get started, add the following to any norns script, preferable in the `init()` function:
+to get started, add the following to any norns script, usually in the `init()` function:

 ```lua
 local middy=include("middy/lib/middy")